 Associate Professor, City and Regional Planning

 Stephan Schmidt's research interests concern land-use policy, patterns, and processes.

 Professor Emeritus, Chemistry

 Dotsevi Sogah's research covers the design and synthesis of new polymers, preparation of protein-based polymers, and application of living polymerization methods to surface functionalization of nanoparticles and carbon nanotubes.

-Alexander Travis is director of Public Health in the College of Veterinary Medicine.
-His research explores a diverse set of subjects related to one health: interdisciplinary work that links the functions and well-being of people, animals, and the environment.…
+Alexander Travis is director of ithe Master of Public Health program in the College of Veterinary Medicine.
+His research explores a diverse set of subjects related to one health: interdisciplinary work that links the functions and well-being of people, animals, and…